Preparing Virtual Machines for SL1

 2. Using the vSphere client, connect to your VMware system as a user that has permissions to deploy a new virtual machine and use the Create New Virtual Machine wizard to create a new virtual machine.

 3. In the Create New Virtual Machine wizard, select the configuration options that are appropriate for your environment and the current recommended specifications for the appliance type you are installing.
-For details about requirements and specifications, see the ScienceLogic System Requirements page at https://support.sciencelogic.com/s/system-requirements
+For details about requirements and specifications, see the System Requirements page on the ScienceLogic Support Site.

 4. On the Guest Operating System page, select Linux as the Guest Operating System, and then select the appropriate version in the Version drop-down list based on your SL1 version: